 Looking more deeply into Navy rum it surprises me how rich is the mining.
-A sub-vein I’ll explore below is touring the Deptford Dockyard (pictured below) including the rum stores, a stop on the industrial tour circuit in the 19th century.
+A sub-vein I’ll explore is touring the Deptford Dockyard (pictured below) including the rum stores, a stop on the industrial tour circuit in the 19th century.

-Deptford Victualling Yard was the complex of yards, works and storehouses in south London where supplies were manufactured, marshalled and shipped around the world for the British Navy.
-The main dockyard was closed in 1869 but the victualling portion continued in use for almost another 100 years, finally shutting in 1961.
+Deptford Victualling Yard was the complex of yards, works, and storehouses in south London where supplies were manufactured, marshalled, and shipped around the world for the British Navy.
+The main dockyard closed in 1869 but the victualling portion continued in use for almost 100 years, finally shutting in 1961.

 For in-depth resources on navy rum history, a book-length study of the subject appeared 22 years ago, Nelson’s Blood: The Story of Naval Rum by James Pack.
-I will read it in toto one day but for now must be content with short extracts – still it is helpful, especially on blending and proof.
+I will read it in toto one day but for now have been content with short extracts.
+Still, it is helpful, especially on blending and proof.

 There is also a useful, two-part blog article by U.K.-based, New Zealand-born Ben Leggett, barman, drinks writer, and consultant.
 It provides accurate, clearly-written information on a variety of aspects pertaining to the navy rum tradition in an attractive design format, and lists references.
 In a comment to one of his posts, Mr. Charles Tobias, the American creator of Pusser’s Navy Rum, compliments Leggett on his research, high praise as Tobias had access to Admiralty records when recreating the rum commercially in 1979.

-Numerous online miscellaneous resources, extending to the major Commonwealth countries, are still helpful: with all these together you get a vue d’ensemble.
-Some contain inaccuracies or simplifications though, for example regarding the original proof at which the uncut liquor was issued.
+Numerous online miscellaneous resources, extending to the major Commonwealth countries, also exist.
+Some contain inaccuracies or simplifications though, for example regarding the original proof at which the uncut liquor was issued, so caution is necessary.

 This short piece by Jacqui Good on Canadian naval rum is interesting on numerous points including that Canadian sailors sometimes palmed their tot!
 They used Coca-Cola to feign drinking it and secreted the tots until enough was available for a clandestine shipboard party.